zakimjz/zakimjz.github.io/pages/courses/algorithms/hw6.md

 **Bonus**: Implement a non-recursive version of dfs method to handle large graphs, and test it on [graph3](http://www.cs.rpi.edu/~zaki/CS2300/data/scc_graph10000.txt)

-Submit the output on the bonus graph as for the above two graphs.
+Submit the output on the bonus graph.
+However, given the large size of the graph, just print the SCCs lengths in decreasing order, and the DAG number of nodes and edges.

 ---